Multidimensional Stable driven McKean-Vlasov SDEs with distributional interaction kernel -- a regularization by noise perspective

 and thus {when} there is no spatial convolution between the drift and the law, a huge literature investigated as well the smoothing effects of the noise.
 The underlying idea is that the presence of noise allows to restore uniqueness in some sense when the corresponding differential equation without noise would be ill-posed.

-Such phenomena have for instance been studied since the seminal works of Zvonkin \cite{Zvonkin-74} - who established, in the scalar case, strong well-posedness for \eqref{main_NON_MCKEAN} when the drift is only bounded and {(Borel)} measurable - and then of Stroock and Varadhan \cite{StrookVaradhan-06} - who extended the result from a weak perspective, in the multidimensional setting, allowing as well the noise to be multiplicative with a diffusion coefficient only measurable in time and space and continuous in time.
+Such phenomena have for instance been studied since the seminal works of Zvonkin \cite{Zvonkin-74} - who established, in the scalar Brownian case, strong well-posedness for \eqref{main_NON_MCKEAN} when the drift is only bounded and {(Borel)} measurable - and then of Stroock and Varadhan \cite{StrookVaradhan-06} - who extended the result from a weak perspective, in the multidimensional setting, allowing as well the noise to be multiplicative with a diffusion coefficient only measurable in time and space and continuous in space.
 The strong uniqueness result of Zvonkin was then extended to the multidimensional case by Veretennikov in \cite{Veretennikov-81} and later for $L^r((t,T],L^p(\R^d,\R^d))$ drifts satisfying a Serrin integrability condition by Krylov and R\"ockner in \cite{kryl:rock:05} (with recent investigation of the critical case {in} \cite{kryl:21}, \cite{rock:zhao:21}).
-We can also refer to the monograph by Flandoli{,} \cite{Flandoli-10}{,} for a survey of related topics or to the article \cite{dela:flan:14} in which a vanishing viscosity restores a kind of uniqueness for a Peano type ODE { by - r}oughly speaking - {selecting} the maximal solutions of the ODE (see also \eqref{PEANO} below).
+We can also refer to the monograph by Flandoli{,} \cite{Flandoli-10}{,} for a survey of related topics or to {the work of Delarue and Flandoli} \cite{dela:flan:14} in which a vanishing viscosity restores a kind of uniqueness for a Peano type ODE { by - r}oughly speaking - {selecting} the maximal solutions of the ODE.

+{Let us further explain the results obtained in this latter work.
+Consider the following scalar perturbed Peano dynamics: for $\epsilon>0 $ and (temporarily) $\beta\in (0,1) $,